edea-dev/edea-server/docs/SELF_HOSTING.md

 make build # build the executable
 ```

-For running the portal you only need the server binary, the static folder with the assets and a configuration file.
+For running the portal you only need the server binary, the static and frontend/template folders and a configuration file.

 ## Configuration